Waterproof MP3 player: A swimmers guide and review

 Bone conduction MP3 players or earphones

-The first choice you face in the world of underwater MP3 players is between a bone conduction MP3 player, and an MP3 player with waterproof earphones.
+The first choice you face in the world of waterproof MP3 players is between a bone conduction MP3 player, and an MP3 player with waterproof earphones.

 Bone conduction MP3 players